Skip to main content

 screenshot_3 (7).png

-2. Input your API Key.
+2. Input the API Key.
 See step 4 of Configuring Cortex XDR to work with D3 SOAR.

-3. Input your API Key ID.
+3. Input the API Key ID.
 See step 6 of Configuring Cortex XDR to work with D3 SOAR.

-4. Input your API Version.
+4. Input the API Version.
 Default version is v1.

 10. Enable Password Vault: An optional feature that allows users to take the stored credentials from their own password vault.
 Refer to the password vault connection guide if needed.